This article provides definitions for common terms used in Angelfish.

 A profile is a set of reports for a website.
 Each profile can be configured with filters, datasources, and other settings.
 Typically, you will need one profile for each website you want to track.

 The logic Angelfish uses to calculate pageviews, visits, and (sometimes) visitors.
-The Visitor Tracking Methods KB article explains the options in more detail.
+The Visitor Tracking Methods article explains the options in more detail.

 Web servers record hits in a log file - it's like a history of each file request a web server receives during a timeframe.
 There's a ton of great information in these log files, and Angelfish processes them to create detailed usage reports.